GBerrow/MS2/assets/test/testing.md

 - **Problems Detected**:

 1. **King Moving into Dangerous Position (Test 1)**:
-     - The king is allowed to move into positions where it would be in check, violating chess rules that prevent the king from placing itself into danger.
+   - The king was allowed to move into positions where it would be in check, violating chess rules that prevent the king from placing itself into danger.

 2. **No Checkmate Detection for Losing (Test 2)**:
-     - When the player's king is in checkmate, the game doesn't display a "Game Over, Black Wins!" message when the black king wins, only showing messages when the player wins.
+   - When the player's king was in checkmate, the game did not display a "Game Over, Black Wins!" message when black won, only showing messages when the player won.

 3. **Post-Game Piece Selection (Test 3)**:
    - After checkmate and a victory message ("Game over!
-White wins!"), the player can no longer select any pieces, indicating that the game correctly prevents further moves after a win.
-However, this functionality should also apply to when the player loses.
+White wins!"), the game prevented further moves, which worked as expected for a win but needed to be applied when the player lost as well.

 4. **Delayed Check Detection (Test 4)**:
-     - The game does not immediately detect check when it happens.
-It only flags the king as being in check when the player selects the king or attempts to move another piece.
-This delay in check detection affects gameplay, as the player should immediately be informed when their king is in check.
+   - The game did not immediately detect a check when it happened.
+It only flagged the king as being in check when the player selected the king or attempted to move another piece.
+This delay in check detection affected gameplay, as the player should immediately be informed when their king is in check.

 - **Fixes Implemented**:

-   1. **Modified isKingMoveSafe**
+1. **Modified `isKingMoveSafe` (Fix 1)**:
    - Implemented additional validation to ensure pawns are not threatening the king diagonally during moves.
    - Refined the logic in `isKingMoveSafe` to handle specific scenarios where pawns could attack the king.
-     - Improved overall king safety by including both black and white pawns in the check system.
+   - Improved overall king safety by including checks for both black and white pawns in the threat detection system.

+2. **Improved Checkmate Detection (Fix 2)**:
+   - Enhanced the checkmate detection system to ensure that a "Game Over" message is displayed correctly when the player is in checkmate.
+The game now properly detects both white and black checkmates and displays the correct winner message ("Game over!
+White wins!" or "Game over!
+Black wins!").

+3. **Updated Game Over Logic (Fix 3)**:
+   - Ensured that the game disables further piece selection after checkmate, preventing both player and AI from making further moves.
+   - Fixed the logic that allows post-game piece selection, so now after a checkmate, no moves can be made by either player.

+4. **Fixed Check Detection Timing (Fix 4)**:
+   - Adjusted the game to immediately notify the player when their king is in check.
+This change ensures that the game detects check as soon as it occurs, and the player is prevented from making illegal moves that leave the king in check.

+5. **Restart Button Added (Fix 5)**:
+   - Introduced a restart button that becomes visible when the game ends, allowing players to restart the game without refreshing the page.
+   - The restart button clears the board, reinitializes it, and resets all relevant game states (including listeners) when clicked.

+6. **Terminated Stockfish on Game End (Fix 6)**:
+   - To prevent the AI from continuing to provide moves after the game ends, we added logic to terminate the Stockfish engine when the game is over.

+7. **Reassigning Listeners after Moves (Fix 7)**:
+   - Ensured that event listeners are reassigned after each move so that newly moved or captured pieces are handled correctly, avoiding cases where interactions fail after certain moves.